datanav/docs/system/qlik.rst

     ---
     **Microsoft Power BI**

-    Data visulazation software developed by Microsoft with a main focus on business insights, visualizing data to reduce costs and gain valuable insight.
+    Data visualization software developed by Microsoft with a main focus on business insights, visualizing data to reduce costs and gain valuable insight.
     .. link-button:: system/power-bi
         :type: ref
         :text: Read more